 HANMI Semiconductor will supply SK hynix with the "TC bonder" (thermocompression bonder), a core high-bandwidth memory (HBM) manufacturing tool, in a deal worth 9.65 billion won.

-HANMI Semiconductor disclosed on the 14th that it signed a supply contract with SK hynix for the above.
+HANMI Semiconductor disclosed on the 14th that it signed a supply contract with SK hynix for the equipment.
 The contract runs through Apr.
-1, and the value equals 1.73% of 2024 sales.
-With additional supply contracts resuming after being relatively scarce since the second half of last year, some say SK hynix is accelerating efforts to strengthen HBM production capacity.
+1, and the size is equivalent to 1.73% of 2024 sales.
+With additional supply contracts resuming after being relatively scarce since the second half of last year, there is a view that SK hynix is accelerating efforts to strengthen its HBM production capacity.

-HBM stacks DRAM to raise bandwidth, enabling the transfer of large amounts of data at once, and has become a key component in artificial intelligence (AI) chips.
-A TC bonder is used in the process that fixes DRAM with heat and pressure.
-Considering that a TC bonder typically costs around 3 billion won per unit, the size of this supply is estimated at about three units.
+HBM stacks DRAM to raise bandwidth and send large amounts of data at once, making it a key component for artificial intelligence (AI) chips.
+A TC bonder is used in the process of fixing DRAM with heat and pressure.
+Given that the typical price per TC bonder is around 3 billion won, the size of this supply is estimated at around three units.

-Industry watchers expect the equipment HANMI Semiconductor supplied this time to be the "TC Bonder 4," used to make sixth-generation HBM (HBM4).
-SK hynix is said to be installing the equipment at its Cheongju plant and plans to start mass production of HBM4 this year.
-SK hynix established a mass production system for HBM4 in September last year and is supplying a large volume of paid samples to Nvidia.
-Optimization work with Nvidia for HBM4 is also in the final stages, and mass production of finished products is expected to begin early this year.
+In the industry, there is an expectation that the equipment supplied by HANMI Semiconductor this time is the "TC bonder 4," used to produce sixth-generation HBM (HBM4).
+SK hynix is said to be installing the tool at its Cheongju plant and plans to begin HBM4 mass production this year.
+In September last year, SK hynix established a mass production system for HBM4 and has been supplying a large volume of paid prototypes to Nvidia.
+Optimization work with Nvidia on HBM4 is also in its final stages, and the company is expected to begin mass production of final products early this year.

-Previously, SK hynix used HANMI Semiconductor equipment exclusively for the 12-layer HBM3E (5th generation) manufacturing process, but from early last year it brought in Hanwha Semitek as a new partner to diversify its supply chain.
-Last year, SK hynix received equipment from HANMI Semiconductor totaling 55.2 billion won on a cumulative basis and signed cumulative supply contracts with Hanwha Semitek totaling 80.5 billion won.
+Previously, SK hynix used HANMI Semiconductor equipment exclusively for the 12-stack HBM3E (fifth generation) manufacturing process, then began diversifying its supply chain by adding Hanwha Semitek as a new partner early last year.
+Last year, SK hynix received equipment from HANMI Semiconductor totaling 55.2 billion won on a cumulative basis and signed cumulative equipment supply contracts worth 80.5 billion won with Hanwha Semitek.